sokac/website/content/_index.md

 I work as a software engineer but I still like to write code as a hobby too (can it be called a hobby then?).
 Although, not as much as I used to.
-I also enjoy working with hardware too - from building a PC to doing personal IoT projects, as well as playing casual chess.
+I also enjoy working with hardware - from building a PC to doing personal IoT projects, as well as playing casual chess.
 In general, I like to learn new things - from personal finance, blockchain, LLM / Gen AI to 3D printing, woodworking, BBQ and so much more.